novia-financial/QuickCompare/ReadMe.md

 A very basic sample application is in the `ConsoleTestQuickCompare` project.
 Modify the connection strings in `appsettings.json` to run the application for local testing.

----

-#### ToDo list

-- Add test for formatting single/multiple results
-- Change SQL queries to select fields as word-cased, then use nameof() in the loaders
-- Unit test the "HasDifferences" functions
-- Unit test the IOptions
-- In console sample, demo the status event